argilla-io/argilla/argilla/docs/how_to_guides/custom_fields.md

 ???
 "JSON viewer"

-    The value of a custom field is a dictionary in python and a javascript object in the browser.
+    The value of a custom field is a dictionary in Python and a JavaScript object in the browser.
 You can render this object as a JSON string using the `json` helper.
 This is implemented in Argilla's frontend for convenience.
 If you want to learn more about handlebars helpers, you can check the [handlebars documentation](https://handlebarsjs.com/guide/builtin-helpers.html).

     ```python
     template = "{{ json record.fields.user_profile }}"